warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 ![[PXL_20240825_051833707.MP.jpg]]
 _+1 bike acquired_

 Next objective was to board the correct tram.
-I knew from my prior investigation that none of the trams would bring me directly to Infinite Love.
+I knew from my prior research that none of the trams would bring me directly to Infinite Love.
 I'd need to walk holding my luggage and bike again... which would suck.
 I didn't have a great solution to this.

 ![[PXL_20240825_051425278.MP.jpg]]

-This point of my journal is a good time to explain the address system of Black Rock City.
+Now is a good time to explain the address system of Black Rock City.
 What you're looking at above is a map.
-In the dead center of the semicircle is the Man -- a useful landmark for navigating, as I would find.
-North of the man is the Temple (which also gets burned -- more on what that is later).
+In the dead center of the semicircle is the Man -- a useful visual landmark for navigating.
+North of the man is the Temple, which gets burned the day after the Man.

 Addresses are a tuple of (1) an alphabetical street name, denoting how far from the Man you are and (2) an analog clock distance, denoting where along the dial you are.
 Infinite Love's address this year was 8:15 & F. That's where I'm headed.
 Maybe you can spot it on the map.

-A serendipitous solution to my bike problem materialized at this point: by lucky coincidence, I ran into several campmates: Vicky, Daniel, and Luona.
-We puzzled through the tram situation together and loaded bins onto Vicky's dolly.
+A serendipitous solution to my bike problem materialized: I ran into several campmates: Vicky, Daniel, and Luona -- and Vicky had a dolly!

 A few side quests emerged:
 - Do a dust angel and ring the bell as part of virgin initiation.
-Daniel encouraged me.
-"Playa dust gets everywhere," he said.
-"We all try to keep it out in the beginning.
-But it always gets in. \[By doing a dust angel], you stop worrying about being perfect.
+Daniel, who had burned before, said, "Playa dust gets everywhere.
+We all try to keep it out in the beginning.
+But it always gets in.
+Doing the dust angel stops you from worrying about being perfect.
 It's like jumping into a pool instead of wading in."
     - I jumped in the pool.
 And slammed the bell and yelled.
 The bell steward lady gave me a hug and said "welcome home" and "I'm glad you're here."
-"Glad to be here," I replied.
+"Glad to be here."
-- Load my stuff onto the tram (the first two trams were full from other people's luggage, and we needed to hustle to get on the third)
+- Load my stuff onto the tram (the first two trams were full from other people's luggage, and we needed to hustle to get on the third).

 ![[PXL_20240825_051836913.MP.jpg]]